dawsonjon/OpenXcvr/README.md

 Due to the dithering employed, the TX output should be relatively free from harmonics.
 The power in the harmonics is effectively converted into wideband noise.
 Most of this noise lies outside the HF band and is filtered away.
 However, the Power Amplifier may add additional harmonics and good practice dictates that a low pass filter should be employed after the Power Amplifier to prevent unwanted spurious emissions.

-The low pass filter must handle 10 watts of RF power, so the inductors used in the loww pass filter are hand-wound toroidal inductors.
+The low pass filter must handle 10 watts of RF power, so the inductors used in the low pass filter are hand-wound toroidal inductors.
 OpenXCVR uses a relay switched design similar in principal to [mcHF](http://www.m0nka.co.uk/) and [ubitx](https://ubitx.net/).
 This [article](https://www.qrp-labs.com/images/lpfkit/gqrplpf.pdf) provides the basic filter designs.

 AXICOM d2n relays have been selected because they have been used successfully in other HF applications for example in [ubitx](http://ubitx.net/spectral-purity/) and [easy tr switch](https://www.qrpkits.com/ezseries.html#eztrsw).